MangoBoost/docs/docs_llmboost/docs_training/overview/index.md

 id: index
 title: Training Overview
 sidebar_position: 0
-slug: /
+slug: /training
 ---

-# LLMBoost Training
+# LLMBoost Training Overview

 Welcome to the LLMBoost Training.
 This section will introduce you how to pretrain a LLM in a simple, customizable, and efficient manner using LLMBoost.